GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/chat-channel-components/channel-header.md

 In many chat apps, the navigation bar contains a link to a screen that contains information about the chat, such as its participants, list of the pinned messages, files, media, etc, as well as a possibility to add members to the chat.
 This view is displayed by default if you tap on the right navigation bar button in the channel header.

-If you want to use this screen in your custom navigation bar (or anywhere else), you can simply initalize the `ChatChannelInfoView` with a channel.
+If you want to use this screen in your custom navigation bar (or anywhere else), you can simply initialize the `ChatChannelInfoView` with a channel.

 In order for it to be integrated in the same context as above, your `CustomChatChannelHeader` would now look like this: